Applying New Era Science Toward Overcoming Follicular Lymphoma

 Keep your NORMAL cells happy, healthy and wise.
 They are the ones that eventually enable us to overcome follicular lymphoma.

-Core Concept # 4 : The Two-Population Fact with Follicular Lymphoma
+Core Concept # 4 : The Three-Population Fact with Follicular Lymphoma

-Follicular lymphoma survivors have two populations of cells in their body:
+Follicular lymphoma survivors have THREE distinctly different populations of cells in their body:

 But it’s not good when it comes to treatment.
 It has not been possible to develop an external “intervention” therapy sufficiently precise that attacks just the malignant population.
 A treatment strong enough to kill the majority of malignant cells would also cause serious harm to the patient and likely prevent recovery afterwards.
 That’s one reason why follicular lymphoma remains incurable.